firebase/firebaseui-web/README.md

 var ui = new firebaseui.auth.AuthUI(auth);
 // Set the tenant ID on Auth instance. auth.tenantId = selectedTenantId;
-// Start the sign-in flow in selected tenant.
+// Start the sign-in flow in the selected tenant.
 // All sign-in attempts will now use this tenant ID. ui.start('#firebaseui-auth-container', selectedTenantConfig);
 ```